-Students who score at Achievement Level I or Level II on their reading NC End-of Grade Test will have an opportunity to retake the N.C.
-Read to Achieve Test.
+Students who score at Achievement Level I or Level II in reading will have an opportunity to retake the N.C.
+End-of-Grade Reading Test.
 Parents are not allowed to opt out of Retest.
-Further information offered on the NCDPI Read to Achieve Website.
-There will be no opportunity for retesting grades 4-8.
+If a student is not proficient (Level III or above) on the retest he/she will be administered the NC Read to Achieve Assessment.
+See other documentation.

+Grades 4-8